 Studies show that an array of stigma and discrimination against LGBT people undermines their ability to have stable, safe, and affordable housing.

-We’re standing up for the principle that discrimination against LGBT people is profoundly harmful, morally wrong, and it is long past time for the federal government to respond.
-To this end, we are supporting:
+We’ve been standing up for the principle that discrimination against LGBT people is profoundly harmful, morally wrong, and it is long past time for the federal government to respond.
+To this end, we have supported:

 The United States is viewed around the world as a land of opportunity and freedom—a place where people who work hard, follow the law, and meet their responsibilities have a chance to get ahead and make a positive difference.
-It’s time to ensure that this vision is a reality for LGBT Americans—and for everyone.
+We’re closer to making this vision a reality for LGBT Americans—and for everyone—but the work continues.

 All men are created equal.
 No matter how hard they try, they can never erase those words.
 That is what America is about.